 If you are a member of the EI, your personal data may be lawfully processed by the EI on the basis of contract, as set out in the Terms and Conditions.

-The personal data you supply in respect of your application for membership or registration or membership of the Register of Professional Energy Consultants (RPEC), and any updates you subsequently provide, will (as applicable) be used to
+The personal data you supply in respect of your application for membership or registration or membership of the Energy Efficiency Experts register, and any updates you subsequently provide, will (as applicable) be used to

 - administer your ongoing membership and any professional registrations or titles you hold through the EI, either directly or under license, including matters relating to professional conduct.

 - ensure you receive and are informed of the benefits to which you are entitled as part of your membership or registration including receipt of our magazine content.

 - connect you with your local branch or YPN.

 - communicate any matters which may affect your membership or registration, including annual renewal.

 - confirm, on request, your professional status in respect of any professional memberships, registrations or other titles which have been awarded to you by the EI.

 Your application, including any supporting evidence you submit with your application will be held securely on file as a record of the professional membership, registration or titles you have obtained through the EI, and the basis on which these memberships, registrations or titles were awarded.
 All material you submit in your application, and any information you impart as part of the interview process will be treated in strict confidence by staff, assessors, interviewers and any representatives of the EI or licensing or approval bodies who review or audit your application.
 In the interests of transparency, the protection of professional titles and the prevention of fraudulent claims in respect of professional status, the EI reserves the right to publish a list of the names of current members, and the professional registrations or titles which have been conferred on them by the EI.